iibrahimli/msc_thesis/docs/experiments.md

 ## Experiment 2

 Aims to aims to reproduce Figure 22 (b) from the [[Lee et al. 2023] Teaching Arithmetic to Small Transformers](https://arxiv.org/abs/2307.03381).
 Same 3 models as Experiment 1 are trained on 1-7 digit addition and tested on 8 digit addition.
+The examples are plain formatted (i.e. answers are not reversed).
 Other details are the same as Experiment 1.